Icinga/icinga2/doc/13-distributed-monitoring-ha.md

 * &lt;fqdn-nodename&gt;.crt
 * &lt;fqdn-nodename&gt;.key

-If you're planning to use your existing CA and certificates please note that you *must not* use wildcard certificates.
+If you're planning to use your existing CA and certificates, please note that you *must not* use wildcard certificates.
 The common name (CN) is mandatory for the cluster communication and therefore must be unique for each connecting instance.